Opting for a tax treatment equivalent to that of a resident (tax assimilation)

 This can be the case for:

-• a cross-border commuter who travels back and forth between their home residence abroad and their place of work in Luxembourg; or
+• a cross-border worker who commutes daily between their home abroad and their workplace in Luxembourg; or

 • an employee who has a place (pied-à-terre) in Luxembourg during the week and who returns home to their family abroad every weekend and holiday.